Zalatis/Install-spicetify-cli/README.md

 # NOT WORKING ATM, HAVE TO UPDATE IT FOR SPICETIFY V2

 # Install-spicetify-cli
-Menu for installing spicetify-cli it also include a spotify ad blocker
+Menu for installing spicetify-cli it also include a spotify ads blocker

 ## Preview :